How to Paint a Fence with a Paint Spray Gun

 - Prime the rest of the clean water through the small plastic hose until it runs clean.

-If you've got a fence (or a deck, or some other indoor or outdoor project) where the thought of using a paint brush or a roller breaks you out in hives, definitely consider using the Wagner Control Pro 130.
+If you've got a fence (or a deck, or some other indoor or outdoor project) where the thought of using a paint brush or a roller breaks you out in hives, definitely consider using the a Wagner paint sprayer.
 It gets the job done much faster and the clean-up is pretty easy, too!

 This sponsored post was created by Thrift Diving.
 Head to the blog for the full post and details.